 Pain de mie is like the classic store-bought sandwich bread you love—only deliciously fresh and warm.
 It was also a go-to recipe for Child, who kept her recipe in a clipboard in her kitchen cabinet in case of—we can only assume—a bread-baking emergency.
 You can read the ingredients in Julia's handwriting on the website of the Smithsonian, where a Child's kitchen is preserved.

 To make the bread, you'll need a Pullman loaf pan—this kind of covered pan will force your dough into a perfect rectangle shape, like a loaf of Sunbeam white bread.
-You can pick up one for 20% off right now at Williams Sonoma (buy it: $40).
 You might also want a stand mixer to make the dough easier to knead, but as one intrepid food blogger reports, it is possible to make the dough completely by hand.

 For the ingredients, you'll need to pick up dairy milk, butter, salt, sugar, flour and yeast.
 According to Alison of From Fancy to Finger Food, the recipe is pretty simple.
 You combine one pound of flour with salt and yeast dissolved in warm milk.
 If you're kneading by hand, you'll likely get in quite a workout flipping, folding and stretching the dough.
 If you use a stand mixer, it should just take a few minutes of your dough hook at a moderate speed to get the dough ready for its first rise.
 After the dough triples in size, fold the dough a few times and let it rise in the mixing bowl again.
 Then shape your dough, place it in your loaf pan and let it rise one more time before heading into the oven.
 The bread bakes for about 35 minutes at 425°F.